hoodiecrow/ConsTcl/README.md

 ### Resolving local defines

-This section is ported from 'Scheme 9 from Empty Space'. `` resolve-local-defines `` is the topmost procedure in rewriting local defines as essentially a `` letrec `` form.
-It takes a list of expressions and extracts variables and values from the defines in the beginning of the list.
+This section is ported from 'Scheme 9 from Empty Space'.
+It rewrites local defines as a `` letrec `` form. `` resolve-local-defines `` takes a list of expressions and extracts variables and values from the defines in the beginning of the list.
 It builds a double lambda expression with the variables and values, and the rest of the expressions from the original list as body.

 #### resolve-local-defines procedure